Ask No Questions

 Questions & Activities

-- Why do you think this film is called 'Ask No Questions'?
+- Why do you think the film was called 'Ask No Questions'?

 - What do you think this film is about?

-Make your own animation from toys in your toy box.
+Make your own animation using toys in your toy box.

 |Resource Rights Holder||National Library of Scotland|